ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 Our tweets feed is finally coming to life, but that date is plain nasty.
 We want to put it into a much easier to digest format such as "18 minutes ago".
 To do this, we are going to use a library called Moment.js.

 Moment.js is an extremely useful library that makes working with dates really easy.
-As we have with other libraries we need to install it for our project (--no-bin-links) for windows.
+As we have with other libraries we need to install it for our project.
+Don't forget "--no-bin-links" for Windows.

 ```bash
 # Terminal